Refunds and Withdrawals

 Housing fees, post office box fees and music fees are non-refundable fees.
 Refunds of elective charges upon withdrawing from the institution during a term will be made on a prorated basis determined by the date of withdrawal.
 FLEX charges are only refundable to the extent they are unspent.

 It is the student's responsibility to withdraw officially in accordance with university regulations that are set out in this schedule.
-Students receiving financial aid monies will have their refunds restored to the following programs in this precise order: outstanding balances on Federal non- subsidized loans, Federal subsidized loans, PLUS loans, Pell, SEOG, other Title IV student assistance programs (including LEAP), HOPE, private scholarships and finally, to the student.
+Students receiving financial aid monies will have their refunds restored to the following programs in this precise order: outstanding balances on Federal non-subsidized loans, Federal subsidized loans, PLUS loans, Pell, SEOG, other Title IV student assistance programs, HOPE and Zell Miller Scholarships, Military Tuition Assistance, private scholarships and finally, to the student.

 Refunds due to the student will be ordered first to the original method of payment (cash, check or credit card) and then directly to the student (if necessary).
 If multiple credit cards are used, we will process refunds on a first in – first out basis (based on transaction amounts).

 No refunds in reduction in academic loads or student services are allowed unless such reductions are necessitated by schedule changes initiated by the University.
 Students suspended or expelled for disciplinary reasons are not entitled to a refund of any deposits or fees paid.
 Students who are asked to vacate their residence hall rooms as a result of disciplinary actions (but who are allowed to continue attending classes) are not eligible for a refund of that term's room rent.

 The refund policy, as stated above, applies to total withdrawals for Fall and Spring Semesters.
 Please contact the Office of Student Accounts in the Bursary for Summer Refund information.

 If you have any questions, please email Neal Culbreth or call the Bursary at 229-333-5725 or 1-800-618-1878 (option 6).